DNA topology, molecular knots, physics, and art

 | Whitehead Link | Complex DNA entanglements in vivo | Topoisomerase II |

-Knot theory and quantum computing are deeply connected!
+Knot theory and quantum computing are deeply connected.
 Topological quantum computation uses braiding of anyons (exotic 2D particles) to perform quantum gates.
-Computing the Jones polynomial is BQP-complete - a natural problem that demonstrates quantum advantage!
+Computing the Jones polynomial is BQP-complete -- a natural problem that demonstrates quantum advantage.

 Knot invariant V(t) discovered by Vaughan Jones in 1984